-Prerequisite(s): BIOL 105 or BIOL 107, An asterisk () designates a
+Prerequisite(s): BIOL 105\ or BIOL 107\, An asterisk (\) designates a course which may be taken concurrently.

 Introduction to Human Biology

 This course, designed for non-majors in biology, covers selected topics in biology of particular relevance to humans and to human health and disease.
 Topics include: Introductory biochemistry and cell structure, organization, and regulation of body systems; human genetics; human development; biotechnology; introduction to human pathogens and infectious diseases including sexually-transmitted diseases and immunologic diseases such as AIDS; human ecology; and human evolution.
 This course is not available to those students for whom BIOL 115 is a required course, including students majoring in Biology, Biochemistry, Molecular Biochemistry and Biophysics, Chemical Engineering, or Biomedical Engineering, and students in any pre-health profession major or minor.
 BIOL 107 and BIOL 114 constitutes a one-year sequence in biology.
 Acceptable as part of science component of the General Education Program.